 First Republic Offer

-To support your fundraising efforts, iWave is offering a complimentary one-month iWave Professional license1 for First Republic’s nonprofit community2.
+To support your fundraising efforts this fall, iWave is offering a complimentary one-month iWave Professional license1 for First Republic’s nonprofit community2.
 Take advantage of this offer today by signing up at go.iwave.com/frb-iwave-promotion.

 What’s more, First Republic clients who do not have an active iWave account will receive 25%3 off iWave’s annual subscription for the first year.
 First Republic clients currently using iWave are eligible for 5%3 off iWave’s annual subscription for one year.
 Questions?